 It was a beautiful new day of spring in the New Earth, and today not only the birds were singing.
 Levi never felt so good.
-He woke up earlier than everyone else and started to make breakfast for everybody.
+He woke up earlier than anyone else and started to make breakfast for everybody.

 “I hope you guys like pancakes.”

 “Pancakes!” the girls shouted.

 “Do you?
 Maybe I can teach you, and we can make some pancakes together, what do you think about that?”

 “I don’t know.
-Ask Levi,” answered June.
+Ask Levi,” June answered.

 “Levi, I would like to say thanks for the food.”

 “Hey, this is the building where I woke up, isn’t it?”

 “‘Lazarus I.’ Why is it called Lazarus I?”

+“Right.
+Of course not.
+Never mind,” Marcel continued.
 “This is one of the hundreds of other complexes around the world.
 We call them ‘Resurrection Centers.’
 In these centers, thousands of people are brought back to life every day, just like you were.”

 “So, let me ask you this.
 What are we doing here?
 Do I need a check-up or something?
 I thought we were going to school.”

 “We are going to school.
-This complex also holds the classes for the resurrected ones,” said Marcel while entering the lobby of the building.
+This complex also holds the classes for the resurrected ones,” Marcel said while entering the lobby of the building.

 “Stay here in the line to talk to the receptionist.
 They will give you more instructions.”